 - Honey: Fresh local honey is a great natural sweetener that allows the glaze to be irresistable and sticky sweet.
 We like to use local honey because the flavors are much better in it.

-- Lime: You will need one whole lime, both the zest and juice.
+- Lemon: You will need one whole lime, both the zest and juice.
 Get more limes if you plan to serve the salmon with them!

 - For Serving: Fresh cilantro with lime wedges and green onions are optional but highly recommended for this lime glazed salmon.

 How to make this honey lemon glazed salmon

 - Season the salmon: First, heat some oil in a large skillet over high heat.
 We like to use a large skillet so the salmon fillets have plenty of room to cook and get evenly browned.

 - Cook: Season the salmon with salt and pepper on both sides so it has plenty of flavor while the oil gets warm.
 We like to pat the salmon dry with a paper towel before seasoning so the flavors stick better.
 Place the salmon in the heated oil and cook for four minutes on each side to prevent it from overcooking.

 - Make the lemon and honey glaze: Meanwhile, create the lemon juice glaze by mixing honey, lime juice and zest, salt, and pepper.
 Using these simple ingredients for the glaze allows you to enjoy sweet salmon but with healthy ingredients.